KanaCS/COMP5111-Spring2023-Student-Assignments-assignment1/README.md

 ### Task 1.1: To learn how to use Randoop for unit test generation.

-run the gen-tests.sh script in COMP5111-Spring2023-Student-Assignments-assignment1/scripts/
+run the gen-tests.sh script in ${PROJECT_ROOT}/scripts/

 ```
-cd COMP5111-Spring2023-Student-Assignments-assignment1/scripts/
+cd ${PROJECT_ROOT}/scripts/
 . gen-tests.sh
 ```

 ### Task 1.2: To learn how to use EclEmma for code coverage measurement.
-The screenshots are located in COMP5111-Spring2023-Student-Assignments-assignment1/comp5111_screenshot/
+The screenshots are located in ${PROJECT_ROOT}/screenshots/

 ### Task 2: Statement coverage measurement using Soot (40%)

-The relevant .java file are located in COMP5111-Spring2023-Student-Assignments-assignment1/src/main/java/comp5111/assignment/, including `Assignment1.java`,  `StmtCounter.java` and `StmtInstrumenter.java`.
+The relevant .java file are located in ${PROJECT_ROOT}/src/main/java/comp5111/assignment/, including `Assignment1.java`,  `StmtCounter.java` and `StmtInstrumenter.java`.

-To run the analysis, you need to run the instrument-run-test.sh script in COMP5111-Spring2023-Student-Assignments-assignment1/scripts/.
+To run the analysis, you need to run the instrument-run-test.sh script in ${PROJECT_ROOT}/scripts/.

+`PROJECT_ROOT=COMP5111-Spring2023-Student-Assignments-assignment1`

 ```
-cd COMP5111-Spring2023-Student-Assignments-assignment1/scripts/
+cd ${PROJECT_ROOT}/scripts/
 # remark: running the below script also return the result for task 3 and the bonus task, report is generated in scripts/randoop${i}/${typeOfCoverage}Report for different classes to be analyzed
-# before running the script, you need to first
+# before running the script, you need to first choose "Build Path" > "Use As Source Folder" for the test suite folder in Eclipse, base on the folder randoop${i} you pick, include the ${i} as a argument for calling instrument-run-test.sh.
+# i.e. ". instrument-run-test.sh 0" is to analyze on randoop0 test suite
 . instrument-run-test.sh ${i}
 # this is to format extract the percentage coverage from the report of different classes and store the overview of coverage result in scripts/randoop${i}/${typeOfCoverage}Report/overview.txt
 . get_overview.sh